MMMPeeters1981/LaTeX_Thesis_Template/README.md

 Use the figures folder to document all your images.

-If you have any questions, please feel free to ask them: m.m.m.peeters[at]tudelft.nl

 Comments are placed in the files themselves for more details. (always after a %)